elixir-europe/rdmkit/pages/your_problem/compliance_monitoring.md

   *  [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) is an international standard for the management of information security.
 It is adopted by some universities and research institutes to certify their data centres.
   *  [ISO/IEC 27018](http://data-reuse.eu/wp-content/uploads/2017/02/ISO-Standards.pdf) is a standard aimed to be a code of practice for protection of personally identifiable information (PII) in public clouds.

-## How can I ethically access genetic resources of another country?
+## How can you ethically access genetic resources of another country?

 ### Description